PabloFernandez93/15-yelpcamp-common-security-issues/README.md

 - Using Helmet

 How to run it:

-- npm express-mongo-sanitize
+- install node.js
-- npm i sanitize-html
+- install mongodb and run it in the background
-- npm i helmet
+- npm init -y
+- npm install (to install all the dependencies at once)